-On June 21, 2021, Judge Cleland of the Eastern District Court of Michigan issued an order granting final judgment declaring the 2005 and 2011 amendments to Michigan’s Sex Offender Registration Act (“SORA”) unconstitutional.
-The problems with 2005 and 2011 SORA amendments were legion, including unconstitutional vagueness, ex-post facto application of law, and violations of the First Amendment.
+On June 21, 2021, Judge Cleland of the Eastern District Court of Michigan issued an order granting final judgment declaring the 2006 and 2011 amendments to Michigan’s Sex Offender Registration Act (“SORA”) unconstitutional.

 On Friday, April 30, 2021, a Florida jury found 3M Co liable for hearing damage suffered by 3 U.S. military veterans due to its defective 3M Combat Arms Earplugs.
 The jury awarded each plaintiff $2.1 million in punitive damages and a total of $830,500 in compensatory damages for their medical bills, missed wages, and pain and suffering.

 FAQ About Michigan's ‘Clean Slate’ Laws

 As of April 11, 2021, Michigan’s “Clean Slate” laws are effective, making it easier for convicted individuals to expunge serious misdemeanors and non-violent felonies committed in the past from public records.

 Today, a federal judge issued a ruling invalidating portions of Michigan's Sex Offender Registry Act that are unconstitutional.

 Oliver Law Group Files Class Action Complaint Against Inhumane Prison Conditions in Mississippi

 Prison reform activists have called for the infamous facility, located in the Mississippi Delta's Sunflower County, to be shut down since the 1990s.

 Media Coverage of Sex Offender Registry Act Hearing in Michigan